hackclub/winter/alialiwa2005.md

 RWS | DIY AWS Cloud
 ## Summary

-I am going to build my own Kubernetes, Arm-powered private cloud.
+I am going to build a hackable, Kubernetes-based, (mini)-super-computer Arm-powered private cloud.

-Instead of hosting a site, minecraft server, or webapp on a cloud service like AWS, I'm excited to build my own cloud, while exploring redundancy, load-balancing, containers, and orchestration hands-on, from a hardware perspective!!!
+Instead of hosting a site, minecraft server, or webapp on a cloud service like AWS, I'm excited to build my own hackable (mini)-super-computer-powered cloud, while exploring redundancy, load-balancing, containers, orchestration, and physical networking, hands-on, from a hardware perspective!

 I can't wait to build a DIY cluster of mini-servers at home!
 It's so wonderful to think of all the possibilities of this build!